 For example, a client’s corporate strategy irrespective of the legal team’s challenges, may be around simplification and efficiencies; a key strategic pillar often seen at the ‘whole of organization’ level to achieve competitive advantage.

 So, the terms ‘simplification’ and ‘efficiencies’ should be embedded in the legal team’s case to show alignment and how a legal automation solution will deliver competitive advantage for the business.
-Legal automation solutions like Checkbox will simplify processes, make them faster, remove bottlenecks, reduce risks and allow business users to deliver outcomes at scale when needed.
+Legal software like Checkbox will simplify processes, make them faster, remove bottlenecks, reduce risks and allow business users to deliver outcomes at scale when needed.
 This in turn will contribute to the organization’s competitive advantage.

 At Checkbox, we have seen this approach in helping legal teams with their legal automation business case for investment time and time again.
 After all, in-house legal is a critical part of any organization that is committed to safeguarding the stakeholders and the reputation of the company as a whole.
 Their success translates to the success of all business users.